With SEBASTIAN NOELLE

 Another important aspect of comping is placement.
 We will discuss and practice traditional as well as modern approaches to rhythmic comping, such as using polyrhythms.

-in preparation for this class, although not a requirement, knowledge of the following literature and recordings is recommended:
+In preparation for the Guitar Class at NYJW, although not a requirement, knowledge of the following literature and recordings is recommended:

 Mick Goodrick: The Advancing Guitarist, Almanac of Guitar Voice-Leading